hjohn/Dirk/README.markdown

 Injector then recursively analyzes the ``CreditCardPaymentProcessor`` class, and registers this class with itself as it noticed that it can be simply instantiated with a default constructor.

-Now the dependencies for ``BookShop`` can also be satisfied, the ``BookShop`` class is registered with the Injector and an instance is returned.
+Now that the dependencies for ``BookShop`` can also be satisfied, the ``BookShop`` class is registered with the Injector and an instance is returned.

 Open issues
 -----------
 * No optional dependencies yet (JSR-330 does not support them, so it still has to be decided how those can be added without becoming incompatible)
 * Does not yet support the JSR-330 Scope annotation (although Singleton is supported)
-* Many Qualifiers on a single class (10+) will probably cause issues, somekind of limit needs to be enforced to prevent this or the issue needs to be addressed with a better solution
+* Many Qualifiers on a single class (10+) will probably cause issues, some kind of limit needs to be enforced to prevent this or the issue needs to be addressed with a better solution
 * No method injection support yet
 * Exception messages probably need to be improved to be more clear
 * Injector is not thread-safe; it is still undecided if it should be thread-safe (which can affect its speed) or that external synchronisation is the solution
 * Circular dependencies are not supported (since the Injector checks dependencies when registering a class, it will never allow anything to be registered that has missing dependencies).
 It is unclear if support for these is desired at all.
 * Only java.util.Set and java.util.List are currently supported for collection injection (but easy to extend)
-* Collection injection conflicts with injecting classes that extends a collection interface
+* Collection injection conflicts with injecting classes that extend a collection interface

 BSD License
 -----------